-Before you decide to apply for a place at a particular school, you need to consider carefully how your child will travel to school, since you will not necessarily be eligible for transport assistance (please see pages 84 - 88 for details of the Council's School Transport Policy).
+Before you decide to apply for a place at a particular school, you need to consider carefully how your child will travel to school, since you will not necessarily be eligible for transport assistance.

+Council's School Transport Policy.

 Please note that when you apply for a school placement you will automatically be assessed for school transport at the same time.